I've had several requests to show my

 First choose 16 of your 48 - 2 1/2" squares

 two opposite corners of your solid squares.

 Simply lay your 2 1/2" print squares onto

 sew a STRAIGHT LINE from corner to corner.

 crooked line no matter how good you are:)

-Either mark a line or use an Angler 2 like I do.
+Either mark a line or use a seam guide like I do.

 Give each square a quick press